 Note: On a minimal installation of CentOS this will add close to a thousand packages

 Moving forward, we’ll be installing TigetVNC so we would be able to access the GUI remotely.
-With TigerVNC you get a high performance, platform independent, server applications which enables you to access GUI’s on remote machines.
+With TigerVNC you get a high performance, platform-independent, server application that enables you to access GUIs on remote machines.